pkt-cash/ns-projects/projects/2022_02_20_pktchat_upgrade.md

 ### Milestones 10 (optional)

-Hotfixes and additional patches could be applied and prepared for deployment in production on a hourly basis up to the pre-provisioned budget.
+Hotfixes and additional patches could be applied and prepared for deployment in production on an hourly basis up to the pre-provisioned budget.

 #### Payout